tytydraco/yessleep/out/Broken_by_the_night.md

 Despite sharing with my doctors a growing belief that the end was drawing near, and petrified family members calling to warn of the despair in my voice and feared was coming — naively, nurses had loaned me a 14-foot charger cable.

 Outside, in some woods nearby, out of view, I fastened the cable to a sturdy branch on an overturned log above a stream and doubled it twice around my neck.
-I’ve always been drawn to water, so saying goodbye above a trickling creek felt like the only option on campus I could live with, so to speak.
+I’ve always been drawn to water, so above a trickling creek was the only spot on campus I could live with, so to speak, to say goodbye.
 I rolled my body off the edge — the noose caught, cinched tight, and I passed out.

 Sometime later — no one knows how long — one of the cords snapped, then the other, and I fell.
 Two bursts of orange flooded my head in flashes of the most intense pain I’ve ever known as consciousness returned.
 My eyes popped open and I jolted back to life, like a scene from a movie.
 But the right side of my body was numb, I had twitching fingers, double vision, pulsating pupils, uncontrollable shivering, and other weird thermodynamic effects from starving my brain of oxygen long enough to shut it down.
 This was all later diagnosed as an anoxic brain injury to my left hemisphere.